story-ai/story-ai.github.io/english-language.md

       text:
         - >-
-          Story’s GCSE English Literature courses are completely aligned to the essential subject content, each topic (detailed study, reading comprehension and reading critically, writing) has been broken down into smaller nuggets of learning.
+          Story’s GCSE English Literature courses are completely aligned to the essential subject content, each topic (Critical reading and comprehension, Writing, and Spoken language) has been broken down into smaller nuggets of learning.
 We think of these nuggets as bite-sized pieces of learning.
 The following courses are available in this subject area:
         - Creating Writing
         - Writing
         - 'Language, Structure & Tense'